biplane/yandex-direct/README.md

 #### login

-**Required** in some cases.

 The [client login](https://tech.yandex.ru/direct/doc/dg/concepts/headers-docpage/#request).
-It's required for financial operations and when a request is made on behalf of the agency.
+It's **required** for financial operations and when a request is made on behalf of the agency.

 ## Event listeners